flipt-io/flipt/README.md

 * :rocket: **Speed** - Since Flipt is co-located with your existing services, you do not have to communicate across the internet which can add excessive latency and slow down your applications.
 * :white_check_mark: **Simplicity** - Flipt is a single binary with no external dependencies by default.
 * :no_entry: **Privacy** - No telemetry data is collected or sent by Flipt.
 Ever.
-* :thumbsup: **Compatability** - REST, GRPC, MySQL, Postgres, SQLite..
+* :thumbsup: **Compatibility** - REST, GRPC, MySQL, Postgres, SQLite..
 Flipt supports it all.

 ## Examples